 4. Can I do DUI court instead of prison?

-People charged with vehicular homicide are not eligible to do Felony DUI Court.
-Also called the Serious Offender’s Program, Felony DUI Court is an intensive rehabilitation program open only to defendants facing a third-time DUI charge in Nevada.
+If you are charged with vehicular homicide, you are not eligible to do Felony DUI Court.
+Also called the Serious Offender’s Program, Felony DUI Court is an intensive rehabilitation program open to you only if you are facing a third-time DUI charge in Nevada.

 5. What are common defenses?